openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 ### Floating point data types specifics

 Default floating-point precision of a CPU primitive is f32.
 To support f16 IRs the plugin internally converts all the f16 values to f32 and all the calculations are performed using native f32 precision.
-On platforms that natively support bfloat16 calculations (have AVX512_BF16 extension) bf16 type is automatically used instead of f32 to achieve better performance.
+On platforms that natively support bfloat16 calculations (have AVX512_BF16 extension) bf16 type is automatically used instead of f32 to achieve better performance, thus no special steps are required to run a model with bf16 precision.
 See the [BFLOAT16 – Hardware Numerics Definition white paper](https://software.intel.com/content/dam/develop/external/us/en/documents/bf16-hardware-numerics-definition-white-paper.pdf) for more details about bfloat16 format.

 Using bf16 precision provides the following performance benefits:

-1. Faster multiplication of two bfloat16 numbers because of shorter mantissa of the bfloat16 data.
+- Faster multiplication of two bfloat16 numbers because of shorter mantissa of the bfloat16 data.
-2. No need to support denormals and handling exceptions as this is a performance optimization.
-3. Fast conversion of float32 to bfloat16 and vice versa.
-4. Reduced size of data in memory, as a result, larger models fit in the same memory bounds.
-5. Reduced amount of data that must be transferred, as a result, reduced data transition time.

-On platforms with native bfloat16 support the source model tensors precisions are internally converted from f32 and f16 to bf16, thus no special steps are required.
+- Reduced memory consumption since bfloat16 data size is two times less than 32-bit float.

 To check if the CPU device can support the bfloat16 data type use the [query device properties interface](./config_properties.md) to query ov::device::capabilities property, which should contain `BF16` in the list of CPU capabilities: